GuyHale/asdf-tool-versions-automator/README.md

 **Step 2**

-`Copy the contents of makeNodeFunx.txt into the .zshrc file`
+`Copy the contents of makeNodeFunc.txt into the .zshrc file`

 `cmd + s (save)`